kathialopezr/data-analytics-portfolio/nashville-housing-analysis/README.md

 ---

 ## 🎯 Objectives
-- Clean and standardize the raw dataset
+- Clean and prepare the dataset for analysis.
-- Prepare the data for analysis
-- Identify basic patterns and opportunities for deeper insights
-- Document the process clearly for recruiters and stakeholders
+- Explore patterns, trends, and relationships within the data.
+- Extract actionable insights and visualize the findings.

 ---